mitchHay/TMAPP/README.md

 This was completed utilising Android Studio, in conjunction with Google API's to present a seamless experience for end-users.

-If you are interested in viewing the applications functionaity, please view the following video: https://www.youtube.com/watch?v=9JUPDoJDINc

 Thank You!